Tolky/KindredLogistics/README.md

 Note: Due to the *vanilla* bug of the advanced furnace having a hidden recipe for bottles, I have added revealing it on them so you can turn it off.

 - It is entirely server side, and you can double tap R with your inventory open to stash, or double click the sort button to stash.
 (Legacy .stash is also available) Contained within a territory!
-- You can pull items from your chests for crafting by right clicking the recipe in the crafting station!
+- You can pull items from your chests no matter where they are on territory for crafting by right clicking the recipe in the crafting station!
 - Servants will autostash their inventories into chests or mission overflow chests (Label them "spoils").
 - Auto Salvage: Place items in a chest and label it "salvage" to have it automatically send them to a devourer!
 - Unit Spawner Refills: Place items in a chest and label it "spawner" to have it automatically send them to a tomb, vermin nest or stygian spawner!